biemond/biemond-orawls/README.markdown

 ###wls_foreign_server_object

-needs wls_setting, title must also contain the jms module name and foreign server
+it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the jms module name and foreign server

 or use puppet resource wls_foreign_server_object